srct/whats-open/.gitlab/bug.md

 A numbered list of steps starting from the earliest possible moment up until the bug occurs.
 Something that could be used by other developers to reproduce the bug that is being reported.

-## Helpful links

-Here you should include a bullet point list of links to documentation, stack overflow, whatever, that could help guide someone on what it is they are trying to do.
-Essentially, a list of links to point them in the right direction.